 About Our Art

-I started working with stained glass 25 years ago, became intrigued with fused glass and wire wrapping about 14 years ago when an instructor introduced me to both processes.
+I have worked with stained glass for over 20 years and became intrigued with fused glass and wire wrapping about ten years ago when my stained glass instructor introduced me to both processes.
 Over time I have taught myself to manipulate the wire to create unique pendants, earrings, bracelets and rings.
-I love incorporating unusual stones (i.e. druzies) and cabochons (i.e. hand-painted porcelain and fused glass) into pendants and other items.
+I love incorporating unusual stones (i.e. druzies) and cabochons (i.e. hand-painted porcelain) into pendants and other items.
 The process of wire wrapping fascinates me.
 I love working with materials that fluctuate and never have quite the same result.
 My main objective when creating my jewelry pieces is to combine different elements into one-of-a-kind wearable art.

 I have a Bachelor of Arts Degree from DeLourdes College (now a part of Loyola in Chicago) and a Legal Assistant Degree from Mallinckrodt College.
-I am retired and volunteer for the Closed-Captioning for the Hearing Impaired ministry at The Crossing in Chesterfield and at the Lillian Yahn Gallery (St. Charles County Arts Council).
+I am retired and volunteer at the bookstore for The Crossing in Chesterfield and at the Lillian Yahn Gallery (St. Charles County Arts Council).

-After wrapping my first cabochon, over the years I have learned different skills via Internet courses and tutorials.
+A friend showed me how to wrap my first cabochon and over the years I have learned different skills via Internet courses and tutorials.
 I continue to learn new skills and have recently taken a class on Kumihimo beading instructed by BOMH juried artist, Rosanne Sartori.
 I love the way the Kumihimo cords look with my wrapped porcelain pendants.
-I will be attending the Bead & Button Show this June and taking several classes on various wire techniques.

-My jewelry has been in several shows at the St. Charles County Arts Council.
-One was the BOMH juried show in July 2015.
+My jewelry was in two shows at the St. Charles County Arts Council in 2014 and the BOMH juried show in July 2015.
 The show was entitled “With These Missouri Hands.”
-I was the featured artist of the month in the St. Charles Arts Council gallery.
-My work was also a part of the “Brilliant Color” exhibit this spring at Framations Art Gallery in St. Charles, MO.